 One of the things I really dislike about our home is the hideous mauvey pink color of the countertops and tub surround in the master bathroom.
 Personally, I don’t think things this expensive to replace should even be available in anything but neutral colors.
 This color was very dated and old when the bathroom was remodeled in the late 1990s before we purchased the house.
 It is unfortunately in good enough condition that is doesn’t make economic sense to replace it with the cream color I’d rather have.
 So, I do my best to make it look more like light burgundy by putting a lot of burgundy accessories in the space – towels, candles, and burgundy in the pictures on the walls.
-The picture I had over the large tub was one that constantly brought up bad memories because of who I bought it from.
-Every time I looked at it coming out of the shower it brought up feelings of betrayal and hurt, so it needed to go.
+The picture I had over the large tub was shabby, and needed to go.
 But finding a replacement wasn’t easy because of the size.
 So, when I saw this stunning magnolia at the thrift store, I had to buy it to replace the other one.

 I love the picture, and the burgundy background will fit nicely with my decor.
 But, the gold accent on the frame was not my cup of tea.
 I am not a fan of metallics, and this wasn’t actually guilded, it was painted.
 I wanted more burgundy, so I decided to paint it.
 I set up two sawhorses in the workroom in the basement, and put the picture on them.

 I taped off the creamy white part with green painter’s tape to keep it clean.

 One corner of the frame accent piece was broken, so I needed to fix that.